Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 What is Catatonia?

-Catatonia is a neuropsychiatric syndrome characterized by abnormal movement, behavior, and speech associated with mental illnesses like mood disorders or neurological conditions such as epilepsy.
-It presents as a lack of movement (immobility), excessive movement, or unusual posturing, impacting a person’s ability to interact with their environment.
+Catatonia is a neuropsychiatric syndrome characterised by abnormal movement, behaviour, and speech associated with mental illnesses like mood disorders or neurological conditions such as epilepsy.

 What are the Symptoms of Catatonia?

-The symptoms of catatonia include a wide range of motor and behavioral disturbances, such as immobility, rigidity, mutism, and echolalia.
+The symptoms of catatonia include a wide range of motor and behavioural disturbances, such as immobility, rigidity, mutism, and echolalia.
 These symptoms manifest in various ways, from complete lack of movement to abnormal repetitions of speech or actions.
-Catatonia presents with either heightened or reduced motor activity, and the severity of symptoms depends on the underlying cause or type of catatonia, according to a study by Burrow JP, Spurling BC, Marwaha R., et al. 2023, in “Catatonia.”

 The detailed list of the most common symptoms of catatonia is as follows: